Navigating The Power Supply Component Shortage

 Another problem that has cropped up due to these procurement challenges is a surge of counterfeit parts.

 Engineers are being forced to turn to new vendors, and high demand means lots of opportunities for counterfeiters.
-While obtaining these counterfeit electronics components appears to solve procurement issues, it can lead to many other problems in the future.
+While obtaining these counterfeit electronic components appears to solve procurement issues, it can lead to many other problems in the future.
 Because most companies don’t realize they’re receiving counterfeit parts, it’s critical that they learn how to identify them and avoid them.

 Counterfeit parts can come in numerous forms.
-Counterfeiters may apply the markings of a manufacturer to an item that manufacturer did not make.
+Counterfeiters may apply the markings of a manufacturer to an item that the manufacturer did not make.
 They may be old parts marketed as new or nonfunctional parts sold as functional.
 They could also be out of spec or reproduced, but with tampered designs that can cause security breaches.

 Using counterfeit parts can result in safety and security issues, economic losses, and poor equipment performance.

-Because, counterfeits do not come with any performance guarantees, you cannot be sure how they will function.
+Because counterfeits do not come with any performance guarantees, you cannot be sure how they will function.
 Often, they are of lower quality than OEM parts and may even be damaged on arrival.
 This can lead to poor performance and even total equipment failure.
 Tracing this failure back to the component can be challenging.

 These malfunctions can lead to safety issues.
 The component could cause safety hazards directly by malfunctioning, or perhaps by short-circuiting and causing a fire.
 It could also indirectly result in harm if it causes the product to fail or malfunction.